 A dusting of snow and a nip of cold have never deterred a true Badger from playing outside.
-Hoofers — UW–Madison’s resident experts on the joy of the great outdoors — knows this well.
+Hoofers — UW–Madison’s resident expert on the joy of the great outdoors — knows this well.
 Since 1940, Hoofers has hosted the annual Winter Carnival, a weekend of frosty fun made up over the years of everything from ski trips and snowshoe hikes to bonfires and hot chocolate.
-Known in the past as “Winter Week” or “Winterama,” this UW tradition began between 1915 and 1920 as the “Ice Carnival” under the leadership of the Wisconsin Student Board.
-Early Winter Carnivals featured events like a ski jump on Muir Knoll (the unofficial birthplace of Hoofers); broom hockey on the Terrace; ice sculpting on Bascom Hill; and the Snow Ball, an all-campus dance (thankfully, held indoors).
-Whether you dream of horse-drawn carriage rides around a snowy campus or you’re a thrill-seeker competing in the Ski and Snowboard Rail Jam on Observatory Hill, the Winter Carnival caters to all definitions of outdoor fun.
-For those anxiously awaiting their next chance to celebrate the season on Mendota’s frozen surface, this news should warm you right up: the 2021 Winter Carnival is ON with plenty of fun — both virtual and (safely) in-person — in store.
+Known in the past as Winter Week and Winterama, this UW tradition began between 1915 and 1920 as the Ice Carnival, under the leadership of the Wisconsin Student Board.
+Early Winter Carnivals featured events like ski jumping on Muir Knoll (the unofficial birthplace of Hoofers); broom hockey on the Terrace; ice sculpting on Bascom Hill; and the Snow Ball, an all-campus dance (thankfully, held indoors).
+Whether you dream of snowshoeing around a snowy campus or 3D printing your own snowflake, you can find your brand of seasonal fun at the Winter Carnival.